Skip to content

 Willingness to Learn

-The best agencies want models who are coachable.
+You’ve known all along that coachability is a superpower.
+Agencies want models who are willing to learn, take feedback, and improve.
 You don’t need to know everything when you start — in fact, agencies expect to invest in developing beginners.
-What matters is your willingness to learn, take feedback, and improve.
+What matters is your willingness to grow.

 How to Find Legitimate Modeling Agencies